esnet/iperf/docs/invoking.rst

                  Set the IP type of service bits.
 The usual prefixes  for  octal and  hex can be used, i.e. 52, 064 and 0x34 all specify the same value.

+          --sock-prio n
+                 Set the protocol-defined priority for all packets to be sent on this socket.
+The value must be between 0 and 6 inclusive.
+                 This value is used to order the networking queues: packets with a higher priority may be processed first depending on the selected device queueing discipline.
+                 capability

           --dscp dscp
                  Set the IP DSCP bits.
 Both numeric and symbolic values are  ac- cepted.
 Numeric  values  can be specified in decimal, octal and